Verbal

 Not all obedience is spoken.
 Much of it is shaped in the spaces between words.

-• A steady stare after a command isn’t a question.
+A steady stare after a command isn’t a question.
 It’s reinforcement.
+“You heard Me.
+Now show Me.”

-• A tilted head—no words, no softness—signals something is wrong, and it’s up to them to fix it.
+A tilted head—no words, no softness—signals something is wrong, and it’s up to him to fix it.

-• Standing too close, without touching, without moving, forces the submissive to feel the weight of your proximity.
+Standing too close, without touching, without moving, forces the submissive to feel the weight of Your proximity.
+It disrupts his rhythm.
+Focuses his attention.

 THIS IS NOT PERFORMANCE.
 IT’S CONTROL.